 Complete obstruction causes severe constipation, whereas partial obstruction may cause diarrhea.

 With strangulation, pain may become severe and steady.
 A fever is common and is particularly likely if the intestinal wall ruptures.

 With volvulus, pain often begins abruptly.
-Pain is continuous and may come in waves.

 Diagnosis of Intestinal Obstruction